21 NCAC 36 .0809 PRESCRIBING AUTHORITY

 (B) refills may be issued consistent with Controlled Substance laws and regulations; and

-(C) the supervising physician(s) shall possess the same schedule(s) of controlled substances as the nurse practitioner's DEA registration.
+(C) the primary supervising physician(s) shall possess a schedule(s) of controlled substances equal to or greater than the nurse practitioner's DEA registration.

 (3) The nurse practitioner may prescribe a drug or device not included in the collaborative practice agreement only as follows:

 (A) upon a specific written or verbal order obtained from a primary or back-up supervising physician before the prescription or order is issued by the nurse practitioner; and

 (B) the written or verbal order as described in Part (b)(3)(A) of this Rule shall be entered into the patient record with a notation that it is issued on the specific order of a primary or back-up supervising physician and signed by the nurse practitioner and the physician.